 Carter Surname Meaning, History & Origin

-the Norman origin of the name would be the present-day French surname
+Carter, an occupational name for a transporter of goods, derived from the Middle English carte and from the Anglo-Norman carretier and cartier.
+Supporting the Norman origin of the name would be the present-day French surname Cartier.

 Carter Resources on

 - Carter Family History Website.
 Carter family history

 - The Carters of Yorkshire.
 Carters from Yorkshire.

 - The Carter Society.